wjn911/EM-TDR-Testing/README.md

 # Numerical simulation test
 ## Numerical simulation Scenario 1: Dis-bond coating, intact coating, no corrosion
 In this case, the intruding fluid is mostly air.
 A little air-packet is form between coating layer and metalic pipe.
+We also demonstrate varies thickness of the intruding air layer.
 The result is shown below:

 | ![Dis-bond pipe](https://github.com/wjn911/EM-TDR-Testing/blob/main/Figures/Picture3.png) |